 Floaters are more visible against light colored or white surfaces and less visible the darker the background is.

-When you first notice this sort of a black spot, you may want to try to look at it.
+When you first notice this sort of a black spot in vision, you may want to try to look at it.
 But this will almost always fail because as soon as you change the direction of your gaze, the floater will move in the same direction and away from your gaze.

 Your eyeballs are filled with a semi-liquid gel-like substance which is called the vitreous humour, which occupies most of the space inside the eyeball, between the retina at the back and the lens in the front.

 Usually light passes straight through the vitreous.
-But if there are any solid particles or deposits in the vitreous, then these will partially obstruct the light and be seen by the person as floating objects in their vision.
-These are called floaters.
+But if there are any solid particles or deposits in the vitreous, then these will partially obstruct the light and be seen by the person as floating black dots or strands in their vision.
+These are called floaters and are the reason you are seeing black spots.

 There are several reasons why such “clumps” or particles may form inside the eyeball.